modularml/mojo/proposals/mmap_proposal.md

     mmap.close()
 ```

-Whereas an initial implementation of `Mmap` in a read/write context can be used as follows:
+Whereas an initial implementation of `Mmap` in a write context can be used as follows:

 ```mojo
     var length: Int32 = 24;